lucasnbsb/Data-Structures-and-Algorithms/README.md

     - start output with all 0s
     - stack the temps lower than the top
     - pop the ones larger than the top and update the corresponding index
+### 853. Car Fleet
+    - sort the array by distance
+    - iterate in reverse
+    - use the eta to count the fleets
 ### 994. Rotting Oranges
     - Matrix BFS
     - Treverse first to determine where are the first rotten oranges and count the fresh ones